NATURAL BRIDE, VIRGINIA

 to which any tradition belonged.
 Under the arch, thirty feet from the water,

 the lower part of the letters G. W. may be seen, carved in the rock.
-When Washington was a young
+When Washington

 "